nikodem-stolarczyk/spectral-line-shapes/README.md

 This command will sequentially compile all the usage examples and create an executable for each one.
 Executables will be named according to their respective examples, as specified in the Makefile.

 ### MATLAB
-The `example_*.m` files contains part that adds `mHT Package` catalog to the PATH.
-This allows the mHT functions be used in any path withouth need of moving the functions/package.
-After maing sure the catalog with the mHT Package is added to the PATH, this lines can be freely neglected.
-All files displaying the outputs in the terminal has also format specification to allow showcase of full double representation.
-It is not needed to actually reach that precision, it is only added to allow display the full precision in the terminal, the workspace variable is double either way.
-The `example_absorption.m` and `example_dispersion.m` files present the basic syntax and usage of the mHT function to calculate absorption and dispersion of a spectral line.
-The `example_mHT_optional_parameters.m` presents the syntax with the optional parameters and how to add/call some or all of them at once.
-The `example_plots.m` file generates same plots as in `python` usage example and for the sake of the readability are not presented here.
-The `example_cpf` file presents the syntax for the `cpf_accurate` and `cpf_fast` functions.
+The `example_*.m` files contains sections that add `mHT Package` catalog to the PATH.
+This allows the mHT functions be used in any path withouth needing to move the functions or package.
+All files displaying outputs in the terminal include a format specification to showcase the full double representation.
+While it is not necessary to achieve this precision, it ensures the full precision is displayed in the terminal.
+The workspace variable is double-precision regardless.

+The `example_absorption.m` and `example_dispersion.m` files demonstrate the basic syntax and usage of the mHT function to calculate absorption and dispersion of a spectral line.
+The `example_mHT_optional_parameters.m` file presents the syntax with optional parameters and examples of calling some or all of them at simultaneously.
+The `example_plots.m` file generates the same plots as in `python` usage example.
+The `example_cpf` file demonstrates the syntax for the `cpf_accurate` and `cpf_fast` functions.

 ### mathematica